 Lara’s Sugar Cookies 400* 8-10 mins

-(Named after my daughter’s imaginary childhood friend because we don’t remember where the recipe came from originally and we fondly remember Lara)
+(Named after my daughter’s imaginary childhood friend because we don’t remember where the recipe came from originally, but we fondly remember Lara)

-Mix butter with sugar, add eggs then add in vanilla.
-In separate bowl measure out flour, baking soda, baking powder and salt.
+- Mix butter with sugar, add eggs then add in vanilla.
+In a separate bowl measure out the flour, baking soda, baking powder, and salt.
 Add some flour mixture to butter mixture and continue adding & mixing alternating with the milk.
-Dough should be somewhat soft.
+The dough should be somewhat soft.
 It will absorb more flour as you knead and roll it out before cutting and baking.
 (If you want to make different colors of dough separate and add color now.)

 - Layout two lengths of wax paper (or one for each color) about 24 inches long.
 Spoon ½ of batter onto each sheet of wax paper.
-Form semi log form, making sure you can wrap wax paper all around dough.
+Form semi-log form, making sure you can wrap wax paper all around the dough.
 Twist secure the ends.
-Place in fridge for at least 1 hour.
+Place in the fridge for at least 1 hour.
 You can leave overnight.
 We’ve never made it past that!

-The best cookie cutters are the ones that are just an open shape.
-We have a deep drawer full of many holiday shape and several random ones we just like.
-And with creativity the baby foot becomes a UNC Tarheel, the heart becomes a Santa face and so on.
+- The best cookie cutters are the ones that are just an open shape.
+We have a deep drawer full of many holiday shapes and several random ones we just like.
+And with creativity, the baby foot becomes a UNC Tarheel, the heart becomes a Santa face and so on.